andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.17.1 - fix `parseMs` to return NaN for an empty string "" time interval
 - 1.17.0 - `Cron` periodic interval job runner adapted from `miniq`, simple `parseMs` time interval notation
 - 1.16.1 - fix globdir filename matching in `'.'`, make `assignTo` the primary and remove `copyObject` from the docs, call it `forEachCb`, fix `rmdir_r` on dangling symlinks, new undocumented `runSteps`,